bisterix-studio/parley/docs/latest/getting-started/create-match-node.md

    is because it can be sometimes hard to work out what matches are doing so the more info you can provide up front the better!
 In this example, we write:
    `Alice coffee status`.
-4. Select a fact using the dropdown.
-In this case, we will select the `Snooker balls` fact.
+4. Select a Fact using the dropdown.
+In this case, we will select the `Snooker balls` Fact.
 Facts are manually defined scripts that execute when a match is evaluated and return a value to be checked later in the match.
 These also define well-known values that are used to select against.

 > [tip]: You can click on the pencil icon to the right of the Fact to view the
-> selected fact in the Godot GDScript editor and optionally edit it.
+> selected Fact in the Godot GDScript Editor and optionally edit it.

 5. Now choose your cases you want to select against.
 Here we will choose all of the available cases including the fallback case.
 This means that even if we don't select on a case, the fallback will be chosen as the next path.
-6. Click the `Save` button in the Parley editor and there we have it!
+6. Click the `Save` button in the Parley Editor and there we have it!
 Our first Match Node.
-7. You can test out your Dialogue Sequence by clicking the Test Dialogue Sequence from start button.
+7. You can test out your Dialogue Sequence by clicking the Test Dialogue Sequence From Start Button.